In this guide

 Key takeaway

-AI automation in financial companies covers a wide range of processes.
-Here are the seven workflows where automation delivers the fastest, most measurable results for growing firms.
+AI automation in financial companies covers a lot of ground.
+Here are the seven workflows where it pays off fastest for growing firms.

 1. KYC and customer onboarding